Evolutionary dynamics in finite populations with zealots: Examples

 \subsection{Prisoner's dilemma game}

 Consider the prisoner's dilemma game with a standard payoff matrix given by $a=1$, $b=0$, $c=T$, and $d=0$, where $T>1$.
 Strategies $A$ and $B$ represent cooperation and defection, respectively.
 It should be noted that $a-b-c+d < 0$.
-With a general selection strength, the conditions derived in section~\ref{sub:deterministic} imply that $t_0 = O(N\log N)$, i.e., case (i), if $T < 1+m/w$, and $t_0 = O(\sqrt{N}e^{\gamma N})$ with case (ii) if $T > 1+m/w$.
+With a general selection strength, the conditions derived in section~\ref{sub:deterministic} imply that $t_0 \propto N\ln N$, i.e., case (i), if $T < 1+m/w$, and $t_0 \propto \sqrt{N}\exp(\gamma N)$ with case (ii) if $T > 1+m/w$.
 This condition coincides with that for the dominance of cooperators in the case of the infinite population \cite{Masuda2012SciRep}.

-The mean fixation time with $w=1$ and $m=0.2$ is shown in Fig.~\ref{fig:t_0 PD}(a).
-In this and the following figures, the $t_0$ values are those normalized by that for the neutral game (Eq.~\eqref{eq:t_0 neutral game}).
+The mean fixation time with $w=1$ and $m=0.2$ obtained by direct calculations of Eq.~\eqref{eq:t_0} is shown in Fig.~\ref{fig:t_0 PD}(a).
+In this and the following figures, the $t_0$ values are those normalized by that for the neutral game [Eq.~\eqref{eq:t_0 neutral game}].
 The behavior of $t_0$ is qualitatively different according to whether $T$ is larger or smaller than $1+m/w=1.2$.
 If $T<1.2$, the ratio of $t_0$ for the prisoner's dilemma game to $t_0$ for the neutral game seems to approach a constant as $N\to\infty$.
 This is consistent with case (i).
 In contrast, if $T>1.2$, $t_0$ grows rapidly, which is consistent with case (ii).
+To be more quantitative, $400 \sqrt{N}\exp(\gamma N)$ divided by the $t_0$ value for the neutral game is shown by the dashed line in Fig.~\ref{fig:t_0 PD}(a).
+It should be noted that 400 is a constant for fitting and that $\gamma$ value is theoretically determined as described in section~\ref{thecase2}.
+The theory (dashed line) agrees well with the exact numerical results (thinnest solid line).
 We remark that the normalized $t_0$ behaves non-monotonically in $N$; it takes a minimum at an intermediate value of $N$.

 Next, to examine the effect of the selection strength, we set $T=1.2$ and $m = 0.1$.
 The mean fixation time as a function of $N$ and $w$ is shown in Fig.~\ref{fig:t_0 PD}(b).
-Equation~\eqref{eq:w_c} implies that $t_0 = O(N\log N)$ when $w < w_{\rm c}= 0.5$.
+Equation~\eqref{eq:w_c} implies that $t_0 \propto N\ln N$ when $w < w_{\rm c}= 0.5$.
 Consistent with this result, $t_0$ grows fast as a function of $N$ when $w$ is large (i.e., $w=0.7$ and 1).
-For small $w$ (i.e., $w=0.4$), $t_0$ seems to scale with $N\log N$.
+In particular, for $w=1$, $400 \sqrt{N}\exp(\gamma N)$ normalized by the $t_0$ value for the neutral game (dashed line in Fig.~\ref{fig:t_0 PD}(b)) agrees well with the exact results (thin solid line).
+For small $w$ (i.e., $w=0.4$), $t_0$ seems to scale with $N\ln N$ (thick solid line).